Fantastic6/Project-Part4/README.md

 ## Requirements

 1. Simualator, packaged as a file
-2. Floating Point and Vector Operations OR Enhanced Scheduling
+2. Pipelining, Floating Point and Vector Operations OR Enhanced Scheduling
-3. Files of program 1 and program 2
+3. Files of Program 1 and Program 2

 ## Tasks